aaronw4/helpTicket/README.md

 # Dev Desk Queue

 To run the app, in the terminal cd into folder dev-desk and enter put yarn start.
+You can create your own user name and password by clicking on "Register" on the home page.
+You can also click on "Student" or "Helper" and user aaron as the username and pass as the password.

 ## **Proposal**
 - Purpose